prateekreddyk/Notes/workflow_session_notes.md

 `SQUENCE of ACTIONS for a specific PURPOSE executed on a SIGNAL/trigger`

 ------
-An example of what can be a workflow that we can relate in our day to day life
+An example of what can be a workflow that we can relate to in our day to day life

 ```mermaid
 flowchart TD;